Jira Service Management licensing overview

 |

-- Anonymous users will have access equivalent to Jira Core users.
-In other words, they can view issues and work in any type of project, but they won't see product-specific features like agile boards, which are Jira Software-specific.
+Anonymous users (people who haven't logged in) will have access equivalent to a business project user.
+In other words, they can view issues and work in any type of project, but they won't see product-specific features like agile boards, which are software project specific.
 To know how to allow anonymous users access to projects, see Managing anonymous or public access.

 A list of the products, their user roles, and their project-specific features can be found below: